CSCfi/csc-user-guide/docs/computing/disk.md

 Any data that should be preserved for a longer time should be copied to the Allas storage server.
 Instructions for backuping files from Puhti to Allas will appear here, once the Allas storage service becomes available.

-## ProjAppl directory

-Each project has also a 50 GB project application disk space in the directory `/projappl/project_<project_id>`.

-It is meant for storing applications you have compiled yourself, libraries etc. that you share among the project.
-It is not a personal storage space, but is shared with all the members of the project team.

-It is not meant for running applications, use scratch instead for that purpose.

 ## Increasing Quotas